hoangquangtung7019996-boop/GVP/README.md

 ### Category 3: Both Parents Involved

 **Definition:** Both parents participate in or enable the abuse.
 There is no safe parent.
-The child is trapped in a closed system where the entire authority structure is complicit.
+The 'little one' is trapped in a closed system where the entire authority structure is complicit.

 **Template count:** 7